In our previous introductory article about mieruka (visual control), we discussed the four categories each visual can be classified into. H...

 In this storage area, each area is clearly marked to ensure that there are no mistakes when storing and placing goods.

-These shelves are organized systematically and clearly labeled, while each individual product is also labeled with a sticker.
-The labeling system is designed to ensure that there are no mistakes in placing goods, that it’s easy to find what you want and making it easy to count stock.
+These shelves are organized systematically and clearly labelled, while each individual product is also labelled with a sticker.
+The labelling system is designed to ensure that there are no mistakes in placing goods.
+It also ensures it's easy to find items, and perform stocktakes.

 Each label is designed to be both human and machine readable.
-The 2D bar code used in Japanese companies are usually the QR Code variant, and these can store much more information than their traditional one-dimensional bar code counterparts, such as text, descriptions, numbers and other strings.
-They can be read using specialized 2D barcode readers, or even mobile phones.
+The 2D bar code used in Japanese companies are QR Codes, and these can store much more information than their traditional one-dimensional bar code counterparts, such as text, descriptions, numbers and other strings.
+They can be read using specialized 2D barcode readers, and mobile phones.

 The label also utilizes colour coding in which the coloured stripe on the right of each label represents a month.